mikecann/gatsby_mikecann.co.uk/source/_posts/haxe-jqueryextern-gotcha.md

 [![](https://mikecann.co.uk/wp-content/uploads/2011/04/ahxelogo.jpg "ahxelogo")](https://mikecann.co.uk/wp-content/uploads/2011/04/ahxelogo.jpg)

 As some of you may know, I have been getting into haXe reccently.
-For those of you dont know what haXe is, this is taken from [haxe.org](https://haxe.org):
+For those of you dont know what haXe is, this is taken from [haxe.org](https://haxe.org):<!-- more -->
 > **haXe** (pronounced as _hex_) is an _open source_ programming language
+>
 >
 > While most other languages are bound to their own platform (Java to the JVM, C# to .Net, ActionScript to the Flash Player), **haXe** is a _multiplatform language_.
 I have been aware of haXe for a long time, infact I used to make extensive use of precursor to haXe, MTASC the alternative compiler for AS2\.
 Since the launch of AS3 however, Nicolas Cannasse of Motion-Twin has moved onto HaXe, and the project has flourished.